Ziy-y/Palantir--project/README.md

    - Relevant Chunks (direct document matches)
    - LLM Response (context-aware explanation)
 4. Explore document relationships in the graph view.

+Contact

+If you have any questions about this project, feel free to contact Peixin<peixin@pavilions.ai> and Ziyue<ziyueyin7@gmail.com>

 ## Upload Package to Your Enrollment